 A lot of au-pair agencies have an online application, these are the sample questions you will be asked to answer:

-On our website you can search recruiters and apply to jobs today.
-If you need any help or advice contact our team today.
+On our directory you can search recruiters and offering summer and year round short and long term au pair and nanny jobs worldwide.
+If you need any help or advice contact our team.
 You might also be interested in viewing similar positions with children by applying for summer camp jobs.

 “I decided to be an Au Pair as I felt that the job would be a very rewarding learning experience; the different culture and being away from home and family for a year, potentially two, is such a worthy way to spend time in your life.” - Emily, from Cardiff, au pair with Cultural Care in Minnesota

 "I was interested in becoming an au pair because it gave me the chance to gain a years’ worth of great childcare experience but also the chance to properly live in America for a while.
 I have definitely been able to experience American culture especially living so close to New York City." - Liam, from Leamington Spa, au pair with Cultural Care in Connecticut

 "After a challenging couple of years completing A-levels it wasn’t until results day, August 2013, that I realised everything was planned out ahead of me and now more than ever I was in control of my own future.
 With this new state of mind I deferred entry to my university of choice and began working full time at my previously part-time weekend job.
 It is safe to say full time work in a restaurant in a little town in South East England was not the ‘go big or go home’ gap year I’d dreamt about.
 On the 1st of January I quit my job in England and started looking for work abroad.
 Three days later I flew out to East Germany; this was the start of my life as an au pair." - Izzy, UK